WhiteBlackGoose/dotfiles/README.md

 To get my setup of nvim:

+❄️  - means it's already part of my NixOS setup, so if you're installing it, you don't need to install this package yourself.

 - Get `neovim` >= 0.8.0
   - Get `vim-plug`
     - Run it (you will see many errors - it's ok)
     - Type `:PlugInstall` and hit enter, wait until plugins are installed
     - Type `:UpdateRemotePlugins`
     - Restart nvim
-  - `pip3 install neovim` for deoplete
+  -❄️ `pip3 install neovim` for deoplete
   - Get `lazygit` for git UI
   - .NET
     - [Install](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script#recommended-version) .NET (using binaries works too)